People

 Email: julielabianca@gmail.com

 Julie LaBianca received her Ph.D. in the Legal Psychology at the University of Texas at El Paso (2016).
 She was a graduate research assistant in the Applied Cognition Laboratory from 2010 – 2016.
 Her research focuses on the social perception of interviewing and interrogation practices, most notably exploring public support for torture and other coercive interrogation practices.
-For seven years she served as Senior Research Analyst for Institutional Research at Iowa State University, and is currently Senior UX Research Investigator for Gearbox Entertainment in Dallas, TX.
+For seven years she served as Senior Research Analyst for Institutional Research at Iowa State University, then as a Senior UX Research Investigator for Gearbox Entertainment.
+She is currently a Senior Customer Experience Researcher at Baylor Scott & White Health in Dallas, TX.

 ______________________________________________